bright/new-www/content/members/izabela-pawlik.md

 ---
 Data-driven marketing specialist.
 Easy-going and eager to learn new things.
 Loves to explain complex issues with simple words.
 Privately, she enjoys escape rooms, cooperative board games and Premier League.

-A mentor in Polish STEAMAcademy program organized by Girls Code Fun Foundation.
+A mentor in the Polish STEAM Academy program organized by Girls Code Fun Foundation.